Wii no Ma

 (Wii Room in English) was a Wii channel that featured a video-on-demand, film rental and shopping service operated by Nintendo and Dentsu.
-Wii no Ma was released on 1 May 2009, exclusively in Japan, and it could be downloaded from the Wii Shop Channel for free, although paid videos could be purchased with Wii Points.
+Wii no Ma was released on 1 May 2009, exclusively in Japan, and it could be downloaded from the Wii Shop Channel for free, although paid content and products could be purchased.
 The service was shut down on 30 April 2012.

 Overview

 The channel allowed the user to add a family of up to eight Mii characters, which would place them on the Wii Room, a Japanese living room with a tea table and a television.
 The tea table was what inspired the service, becoming the channel's icon.
 The characters would do everyday things on the room, like vacuuming, reading manga, eating lunch or playing on their Nintendo DSi.
 Pointing at different parts of the room with the Wii Remote would take the user to different menus and services.
 The room would change depending on the season and time of the day.

 The service delivered plenty of original shows, also including sponsored content.
-While there was no specific genre or target audience, the main focus was on programmes that could be watched by the whole family.
+While there was no specific genre or target audience, the main focus was on programs that were family-friendly.

 The channel could be downloaded for free from the Wii Shop Channel, and it used 121 blocks.
-It was a Japanese-exclusive channel, so it could only be used on Japanese Wii consoles, and it was only available in Japanese.
+It was a Japanese-exclusive channel, so it could only be used on Japanese Wii consoles, and only available in Japanese.